imdeepmind/imdeepmind.github.io/docs/databases/database-systems/tuple-oriented-storage.md

   - Bit Map for NULL values.
   - Note that the DBMS does not need to store meta-data about the schema of the database here.
 - **Tuple Data:** Actual data for attributes.
-  - Attributes are typically stored in the order that you specify them when you create the table.
+  - Attributes are typically stored in the order that we specify them when we create the table.
   - Most DBMSs do not allow a tuple to exceed the size of a page.
+-   **Tuple Header:** Contains meta-data about the tuple.
+    -   Visibility information for the DBMS’s concurrency control protocol (i.e., information about which transaction created/modified that tuple).
+    -   Bit Map for NULL values.
+    -   Note that the DBMS does not need to store meta-data about the schema of the database here.
+-   **Tuple Data:** Actual data for attributes.
+    -   Attributes are typically stored in the order that we specify them when we create the table.
+    -   Most DBMSs do not allow a tuple to exceed the size of a page.
 -   **Unique Identifier:**
     -   Each tuple in the database is assigned a unique identifier.
     -   Most common: page id + (offset or slot).
-  - An application cannot rely on these ids to mean anything.
+    -   An application cannot rely on these IDs to mean anything.

 **Denormalized Tuple Data**: If two tables are related, the DBMS can “pre-join” them, so the tables end up on the same page.
-This makes reads faster since the DBMS only has to load in one page rather than two separate pages.
+This makes reads faster since the DBMS only has to load one page rather than two separate pages.
 However, it makes updates more expensive since the DBMS needs more space for each tuple.

 ## Large Attribute Storage (Overflow & External Storage)

 When an attribute value (for example, a large TEXT or BLOB column) cannot fit comfortably into the remaining free space on a page, DBMSs use a few common techniques to store it without violating page-size constraints:

-- Inline first, overflow later: The DBMS tries to store a small prefix of the attribute inline and stores the remaining portion in overflow pages.
-The main tuple contains a pointer or descriptor to the overflow chain so the DBMS can reconstruct the full attribute when needed.
 - External storage (TOAST / LOB table): Some systems (e.g., PostgreSQL) store large attributes in a separate storage object (TOAST table or LOB store).
 The tuple stores a compact reference (pointer) to the external storage.
 - Overflow pages / chained pages: The DBMS stores the large attribute across multiple overflow pages and links them so the attribute can be streamed or reassembled by following pointers.
 - Compression & partial inline: The DBMS may compress the attribute or save a compressed chunk inline and use external storage for the rest.